nfmcclure/tensorflow_cookbook/02_Tensorflow_Way/08_Evaluating_Models/readme.md

 ## Summary

 Here we will perform two modeling tasks: regression and classification.
-We will show how to evaluate the models in the Tensorflow algorithm
+We will show how to evaluate the models in the TensorFlow algorithm

 ## Regression Model